Trails to the Past

 department of the State university and is practicing his profession in

 Jefferson.
 In 1895 the captain erected the Head house, one of the finest hotels in the state, where he resides with his sons.
 Since his residence in Jefferson he has erected several fine structures, among them " Head's opera house," the city hall and several brick business houses.
 He is the owner of about 6,000 acres of land in Greene county, in which he is more interested, personally, than in any other branch of his varied business.
 His 1,000 acre farm near Jefferson receives his personal attention.
-HEAD, Mahlon,

 obtained his education in the common schools of Ohio, attending three or